openmovementproject/openmovement/docs/buildax/docs/datafiles.md

 ### Packet Types

-The type of a BAX packet indicates its transmission source.
+The type of a BuildAX packet indicates its transmission source.
 Listed here are the currently defined packet types:

  ID    | Type